Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map: Introduction

+of $R$-module spectra over $B$.
+Applying the pushforward $p_{!}$ associated to $p \colon B \to \ptspace$ and using the multiplicative structure of the Thom spectrum functor now yields the map $\PT (f,\alpha)$ as well as in many cases a geometric description of the target.

-\begin{remark} The idea that the Pontryagin-Thom map \eqref{eq:5} arises from a fiberwise construction goes all the way back to the origins of the Umkehr map, participating as it does in the ``families'' index theorems of Atiyah and Singer \cite{MR43:5554}.
-It is also explicit in Becker and Gottlieb's classic paper \cite{BeckerGottlieb}, for example.
-May and Sigurdsson have a beautiful exposition of a fiberwise construction in the setting of parametrized spectra in \cite{MS}. \end{remark}
+\begin{remark} The basic idea that in geometric circumstances the Pontryagin-Thom map arises from a fiberwise construction goes all the way back to the origins of the classical Umkehr map, participating as it does in the ``families'' index theorems of Atiyah and Singer~\cite{MR43:5554}.
+It is also explicit in Becker and Gottlieb's classic paper~\cite{BeckerGottlieb}, for example.
+May and Sigurdsson have a beautiful exposition of a geometric fiberwise construction in the setting of a ``bundle theory'' for parametrized spectra in~\cite{MS}. \end{remark}